cyclr/docs/pages/connector-authentication/Cenari.md

 In order to authenticate your Cenari connector, you need to get the following information:

-- The username of your Cenari account.
+- The email of your Cenari account.
 - The password of your Cenari account.
 - The Organization ID of your Cenari application.